Skip to content

 Project Update

-The Plans-in-Hand documents are now available for review.
-These plans are considered preliminary only and are approximately 50% completion level.
-Engineering design activities remain ongoing with an expected design completion and bid advertisement around September 2023 or later.
-A copy of the PIH level design documents can be found below.
+The PS&E documents are available for review.
+These plans are considered preliminary only and are approximately 90% complete.
+Engineering design activities remain ongoing with an expected design completion and bid advertisement anticipated by spring of 2024.
+A copy of the PS&E level design documents can be found below.

 Construction